Feature #386

 Firefox is sent the default certificate.
 However, when using Internet Explorer 8 and Opera 9.64 no such error occurs and the browsers are sent the correct certificates.

-Updated by dbb 6 days ago
+Updated by dbb almost 15 years ago

 dbb wrote: